 My bike light recommendations

-For infrequent night riding: Riding on sidewalks or recreational paths with no or very low interaction with automotive traffic (about $5)
+Bike lights for night riding (but infrequent): Riding on sidewalks or recreational paths with no or very low interaction with automotive traffic (about $5)

 Get a light that's as nice as you'd like, but you probably don't need much more than a little blinky light.
 The lights below cost about $1.50 each and should be enough.
 But I recommend spending a few more dollars to get something a little nicer (see the next section).
 These also use button-cell batteries, which don't last long and aren't environmentally friendly.

-Occasional night riding and occasional dark cloudy day riding ($10-15)
+Bike lights for night riding (occasional) and occasional dark cloudy day riding ($10-15)

 There's a class of lights that all look pretty much the same.
 I think designers at some factories copy each others designs.
 You end up with 5-10 versions of nearly the same product, with very slight differences.
 I The VONT Pyro bike light set seems to have the nicest packaging of the bunch.
 Other lights such as Ascher and Jiying cost a little less and probably provide a better value.